About Louisiana State University

 LSU also has a culturally vibrant campus.
 For example, the College of Music has several performances each week, often featuring special performers.
 The College of Dramatic Arts also stages multiple productions each year, and the LSU Union Theater hosts nationally touring productions (musicians, plays, and comedians, etc.).
 National and international speakers, hosted by various colleges, make presentations, give book readings, and have discussion sessions that are open to all students.

 LSU is home to more than 1,000 international students from all over the globe, and throughout the academic year the International Cultural Center hosts a variety of activities and festivals, allowing international students to share their culture with the LSU community.

 LSU Law has a Career Services office on site, staffed by dedicated career counselors.
 Counselors are available to meet with students on a one-on-one basis to discuss your area of interest and career goals.
 The Career Services Office sponsors a wide variety of career-related programs throughout the school year.
 These programs are designed to promote early student self-assessment, pique students’ interest in specialized areas of legal practice, and encourage students to think about job opportunities as they develop a post-graduation employment plan.

 Facts about LSU Law

 - Six out of seven Louisiana Supreme Court Justices are LSU Law graduates.

-- LSU Law consistently has the highest bar passage rate in the state of Louisiana.
+- LSU Law typically has the highest bar passage rate in the state of Louisiana (Bar Passage Rate).

-- 94% of graduates from the class of 2014 were employed within ten months of graduation.
+- 93% of graduates from the class of 2017 were employed within ten months of graduation (Employment & Salary Statistics – 2017).